LisaLouAEH/rak_weather_app/README.md

 ## How to use it ?
+First of all, please clone the repo.
-In the project directory, you can run:
+Then in the project directory, you can run:
 ##### `npm install`
 Will install the App dependancies noticed in the package.json